Towards Batch-to-Streaming Deep Reinforcement Learning for Continuous Control: Experiments

 \section{Experiments}

-Following \cite{elsayed2024streaming}, we consider several environments from MuJoCo Gym \citep{todorov2012mujoco} and DM Control Suite \citep{tunyasuvunakool2020dm_control} as benchmarks for control in continuous action spaces.
-In \autoref{subsec:streamingexp} we present the results achieved by training the policy for 20M steps with S2AC and SDAC, while in \autoref{subsec:batchexp} we analyze how state normalization and reward scaling influence training dynamics and final performance over 3M steps when using batch RL methods, specifically SAC and TD3.
+Following Elsayed et al.\ \citep{elsayed2024streaming}, we consider several environments from MuJoCo Gym \citep{todorov2012mujoco} and DM Control Suite \citep{tunyasuvunakool2020dm_control} as benchmarks for control in continuous action spaces.
+In \autoref{subsec:streamingexp} we present the results achieved by training the policy for 20M steps with S2AC and SDAC, comparing them against Stream AC($\lambda$) as the primary baseline.
+We additionally compare against AVG \citep{vasan2024deep} in \autoref{sec:supp_avg}, though only on the subset of environments considered in the original work, as AVG requires per-environment hyperparameter tuning and was not evaluated on all the environments that we consider here.
+In \autoref{subsec:batchexp} we analyze how state normalization and reward scaling influence training dynamics and final performance over 3M steps when using batch RL methods, specifically SAC and TD3.
 Finally, in \autoref{subsec:finetuneexp} we investigate the challenges that arise when transitioning from batch to streaming learning, proposing a first attempt to address the problem.

-All reported plots are generated by repeating each experiment with 10 different random seeds.
+All reported plots are generated by repeating each experiment with 10 different random seeds, where the shaded area represents a 95\% confidence interval.
 The agents are evaluated every 10,000 time steps by computing the average undiscounted return over 10 evaluation episodes.
 During evaluation, a deterministic policy is used: no exploration noise is added, and for stochastic policies the mean action is selected.